opencadc/canfar-portal/docs/quick_start_en.md

 ### Write your batch processing job submission

 We now want to apply this pipeline to a few images.
-Let's now write a submission file to launch the jobs that will transfer the `do_catalog.bash` script to the execution host.
-The execution host will be an instance of your snapshot VM image launched with 4 cores, and for each given CADC CFHT file id, will run a job on one of the core.
-The job will consist of running your script for 4 CFHT images with the file IDs 1056215p, 1056216p, 1056217p, and 1056218p.
-For this tutorial you will modify the configuration file listed below.
+Let's now write a submission file to launch the jobs.
+We need to transfer the `do_catalog.bash` script to the worker VM.
+The worker VM will be an instance of your snapshot VM image.
+For each given CADC CFHT file id, a job will run on the worker.
+Let's take the following image IDs: 1056215p, 1056216p, 1056217p, and 1056218p.
 Fire up your favorite editor and paste the following text into a submission file:

 <div class="shell">

 {% highlight text %}

-Executable = do_catalog.bash
+executable = do_catalog.bash

-Arguments = 1056215p
+arguments = 1056215p
-Log = 1056215p.log
+log = 1056215p.log
-Output = 1056215p.out
+output = 1056215p.out
-Error = 1056215p.err
+error = 1056215p.err
-Queue
+queue

-Arguments = 1056216p
+arguments = 1056216p
-Log = 1056216p.log
+log = 1056216p.log
-Output = 1056216p.out
+output = 1056216p.out
-Error = 1056216p.err
+error = 1056216p.err
-Queue
+queue

-Arguments = 1056217p
+arguments = 1056217p
-Log = 1056217p.log
+log = 1056217p.log
-Output = 1056217p.out
+output = 1056217p.out
-Error = 1056217p.err
+error = 1056217p.err
-Queue
+queue

-Arguments = 1056218p
+arguments = 1056218p
-Log = 1056218p.log
+log = 1056218p.log
-Output = 1056218p.out
+output = 1056218p.out
-Error = 1056218p.err
+error = 1056218p.err
-Queue
+queue
 {% endhighlight %}

 </div>